erikologic/erikologic.github.io/src/lib/content/posts/how-we-won-the-o11y-game-at-carbonre.md

 ---
-title: 'How we won at O11y'
+title: 'How we won the O11y game at CarbonRe'
 publishedDate: '2024-09-29'
 modifiedDate: '2024-09-29'
 tags: